20squares/credible-commitments/credible-commitments/README.md

         in playDeterministically $ chooseMaximalUtility)
 ```

 Furthermore, we provide a 'manual strategy', where we feed **Coordinator** a pre-made transaction ordering.
-This ordering may very well not be an equilibrium.
+This ordering may very well not result in an equilibrium.
 This manual strategy will be used to do manual fee search, see [Results](#results) for details.

 ```haskell
 -- Provide manual strategy input for exploration